Pabau - Clinic Software for your Business | Go Paperless Today

 The most appropriate type of registration for aesthetic clinics is the Independent Healthcare Service (IHS) registration.
 On the other hand, CQC offers different types of registration depending on the clinic’s services.
 Registration with the CQC ensures that clinics meet safety, quality, and care standards.

 However, not every clinic needs to register with CQC.
-As we said earlier, registering is only mandatory if the clinic provides specific regulated services, such as surgical procedures, injectables like Botox and dermal fillers, and laser treatments.
+As we said earlier, registering is only mandatory if the clinic provides regulated services, such as surgical procedures, injectables like dermal fillers, IV therapy, and laser treatments.

 Of course, there’s also the business aspect of registration to consider.
 Registering your business as a limited company or sole trader, registering for VAT, and so on.